-Accounts can be a headache but they don't have to be.
+Accounts can be a headache, but they don't have to be.
 Use something like FreeAgent to track time, invoice and send statements.
 You can add your company logo, add all clients as 'contacts' and everything can even be integrated with your business bank account.
 There's plenty of other options out there, but FreeAgent is our favourite.
 It will give you that professional edge and help you keep on top of things.

-When you first chase, just send a friendly email with the original invoice attached.
-Keep the tone of your email really light.
+When you first chase, send a friendly email with the original invoice attached.
+Keep the tone of your email light.
 Say something like: "Hi Tom, hope all is well.
 Just wondered if you'd had chance to pay the attached invoice?
 It's now overdue and requires payment.
-Any probs, just shout!".
+Any probs, shout!".
 And that should do it!

 If you've followed all of the above advice, and you've still not been paid – pick up the phone.
 Be friendly and ask if there is any issue with payment.
 This will put the client on the spot and make them answer 'yes' or 'no'.
 From this conversation, you should be able to determine your next move.

 If the client still hasn't paid, consider charging interest on the debt – but only if you've pre-warned your client that this might happen.
 It would also be advisable to carry out no further work until the invoice in question has been paid.
-For further help and information, read this Late Payment Users Guide.
+For additional help and information, read this Late Payment Users Guide.

 Hate dealing with clients and overdue invoices?
 Get someone else to do it!
 Not only will you avoid the headache of chasing payments, but hiring a professional accountant or PA will give you a better chance of getting paid.
 It gives you credibility.